 The most reliable period is between December and January but November and February are not bad either.
 Groups of several (up to 10) orangutans are often reported feasting on fruiting ficus trees at this time for instance.

 The patch of forest opened to tourism is located on the eastern bank of the river.
-The western bank of the river is closed to visitors and fully dedicated to tourism.
+The western bank of the river is closed to visitors and fully dedicated to research.
 Unfortunately, the conditions of the forest on the West bank is immensily better than the one on the East which is not that large as you can see on Google Maps’ satellite images.